cheton/browserify-css/README.md

 An absolute path to resolve relative paths against the project's base directory.

+### rebaseUrls

+Type: `Boolean`
+Default: `true`

+If true, relative paths will be rebased in css files; if false, paths will be unchanged.

 ## FAQ
 ### 1. How do I include CSS files located inside the node_modules folder?
 You can choose one of the following methods to include CSS files located inside the node_modules folder: